 airtight, waterproof containers can last for years without

 sauce.
 Unopened, soy sauce can last for three years on the

 shelf, thanks to its combination of fermentation and salt.

 Its acidic nature makes it difficult for bacteria to thrive.

-White vinegar will stay unchanged almost indefinitely, but other
+White vinegar will stay unchanged almost indefinitely.

 rice.
 The key is temperature.
 White rice stored in an

-airtight container at cool temperatures can last up to 30 years, although brown rice has a
+Celsius) can last up to 30 years, although brown rice has a

 shorter shelf life.

 chocolate.
 Chocolate fans rejoice!
 As long as it’s stored at